 - You may be asked to sign a consent form that gives permission to do the procedure.
 Read the form carefully and ask questions if anything is not clear.

 - Tell your healthcare provider if you have ever had a reaction to any contrast dye, or if you are allergic to iodine.

-- Tell your healthcare provider if you are sensitive to or are allergic to any medicine, latex, tape, and anesthesia.
+- Tell your healthcare provider if you are sensitive to or are allergic to any medicine, latex, tape, or anesthesia.

-- Tell your healthcare provider if you have a history of bleeding disorders or if you are taking any anticoagulant (blood-thinning) medicines, aspirin, or other medicines that affect blood clotting.
+- Tell your healthcare provider if you have a history of bleeding disorders.
+Also tell your provider if you are taking any anticoagulant (blood-thinning) medicines, aspirin, or other medicines that affect blood clotting.
 You may be told to stop these medicines before the procedure.

-- Your healthcare provider may request a blood test before the procedure to find out how long it takes your blood to clot.
-Other blood tests may be done as well.
+- Your healthcare provider may order a blood test before the procedure to find out how long it takes your blood to clot.
+You may need other blood tests as well.

-- You may get a sedative before the procedure if needed.
-You may also get an anticholinergic medicine, which acts to slow down the production of saliva in the mouth.
-It also slows the production of acid in the stomach, and the activities of the intestinal tract, among other effects.
+- You may get medicine (sedative) to help you relax before the procedure if needed.
+You may also get an anticholinergic medicine.
+This slows down how much saliva you make.
+It also slows how much stomach acid you make and the activities of the intestinal tract.
 If you get this medicine, you may notice that your mouth feels dry.

 - Depending on the site used for injection of the contrast dye, the recovery period may last up to 12 to 24 hours.
 You may need to spend the night.

 - Based on your condition, your healthcare provider may ask for other preparations.